marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
-I am a final-year PhD candidate at the <a href='https://www.tcd.ie/Political_Science/' target='_blank'>Department of Political Science</a> at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
-I hold a BA in Political Science and European Studies from <a href='https://www.upol.cz/en/' target='_blank'>Palacky University Olomouc</a> and an MA in International Relations from <a href='https://cuni.cz/UKEN-1.html' target='_blank'>Charles University Prague</a>.

-My research intersects the fields of gender and politics, ethnic and gender inequality and civil-military relations.
-In my dissertation <em>Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations</em>, I approach the topic from diverse perspectives through employing a mixed methods approach, integrating both quantitative and qualitative research.
+I am an interdisciplinary social scientist with expertise in gender and politics, ethnic and gender relations, and civil-military relations.
+In my research, I employ a mixed methods approach through integrating qualitative and quantitative research methods.
 I am experienced in conducting interviews and planning and executing fieldwork in conflict-impacted regions.

+I am currently a final-year PhD Candidate at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
+I hold a BA in Political Science and European Studies from [Palacky University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html).

-I have had nearly four years of teaching experience at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
-In my capacity as the Head Teaching Assistant for the past two years, I have successfully led and supported a teaching team of nine to facilitate the delivery of the Introduction to Political Science module to 460 students, showcasing my strong organizational skills.
-In acknowledgment of my contributions to teaching at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>, I was awarded the 🏆 <a href="https://twitter.com/TCD_SSP/status/1663846299651694593" target="_blank">2023 Dermot McAleese Award</a>.
+I have nearly four years of teaching experience at [Trinity College Dublin](http://tcd.ie).
+In my capacity as the Head Teaching Assistant, I have successfully led and supported a teaching team of nine to facilitate the delivery of the Introduction to Political Science module to 460 students, showcasing my strong organisational skills.
+In acknowledgment of my contributions to teaching, I was awarded the 🏆 [2023 Dermot McAleese Award](https://twitter.com/TCD_SSP/status/1663846299651694593).

 **More detailed information on my research and teaching experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).**

-**As my PhD dissertation submission approaches in August 2024 🎓, I am currently seeking a position as postdoctoral researcher, research assistant, or adjunct lecturer.**
+**As the submission of my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* approaches in August 2024 🎓, I am currently seeking a position as a postdoctoral researcher or as an analyst/researcher in the public or private sector.**

 ## Research Interests
 - Intersectional Inequalities